 Properly managing risk in IT is an important aspect of running a business.
-As recently seen in the massive SolarWinds cyberattack, your exposure to third party risk within your supply chain can be significant.
+In the recent massive SolarWinds cyberattack, your exposure to third party risk within your supply chain can be significant.
 What steps can a business take to identify and minimize these risks?

 “What you have to do and the way you have to do it is incredibly simple.
 Whether you are willing to do it is another matter.”

 Between March and June of 2020, versions 2019.4 through 2020.2.1, of SolarWinds popular Orion platform became compromised.
 Within their supply chain bad actors were able to inject their own code into trusted builds of the SolarWinds software.
 That allowed hackers to penetrate and compromise the internal systems of tens of thousands of clients.

 Have you ever been a part of an unexpected fire drill?
 These are the blind spots that catch us off guard in business.
 How we react can play a crucial part in not only the remediation of the issues at hand; but how well into the future you are able to effectively operate and compete.

 The SolarWinds attack is an excellent example of cyber-espionage.
 SolarWinds provides complex and sophisticated management platforms to large corporate clients.
 Their systems allow you manage and monitor network infrastructure on a large scale, specifically to prevent these types of attacks.
 We have an example of a well-known and trusted vendor being susceptible to weaknesses in their own supply chain.
 The very type of attack they work hard to prevent, impacted thousands of their clients!

 You don’t invest in a fire alarm system expecting it to then cause a fire.
 These platforms are not only expensive, but very time consuming to stand up and maintain.

 What steps can we take to understand the risks that exist within our systems, to then create control processes to help either accept or minimize supply chain risks?